Is your CEO more like Meryl Streep or Linda Hunt?

 Find a PR firm to help

 At Axia, we help CEOs get the recognition they need and deserve.
 We can create winning campaigns and initiatives to promote both your company and its CEO.
-Contact us today or register for our free 60-Second Impact, which is packed with tools and advice to help you grow your business.
+Contact us today or register for our 60-Second Impact, which is packed with tools and advice to help you grow your business.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.